nvaytet/notes/23744_failed_osx_build.md

 passed the OSX build on `ill-mac`.
 Unfortunately it did no run on `isis-ndw1170`.

 I am wondering if it is machine-specific, but maybe you can see a good reason why one cannot use `a.root()` directly inside `setRotation`?

+(PS: that last diff was form my terminal rather than github as I couldn't find a way to compare the source of two different commits from the same branch on github)